DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 #### Bear spread
 - A spread that becomes more valuable when the price of the underlying asset declines
-- Investors buys the higher exercise price option and writes another with a lower exercise price
+- Investors buys the higher exercise price put and writes another with a lower exercise price

 #### Calendar spread
 - A long calendar spread is when one buys the more distant option and the sells the near term option